Brown-University-Library/borrowdirect.py/README.md

 ### notes ###

-- instantiation is flexible
+- BorrowDirect() instantiation is flexible
     - you can pass in a settings-module, or a settings-module-path, or nothing (but then set the class-attributes directly)
-    - the patron-barcode can be included in settings
-    - todo: if patron barcode is passed in, authNZ will kick off automatically, so you can get right to searching & requesting

 - contact: birkin_diana@brown.edu